openxla/shardy/docs/sharding_representation.md

 program before shardings with priority `i`.

-Even if a sharding has an open dimension with lower priority, e.g., `{"z",?}p2`, it won’t be overridden by another tensor sharding with a higher priority during propagation.
+Even if a sharding has an open dimension with lower priority, e.g., `{"z",?}p2`, it won't be overridden by another tensor sharding with a higher priority during propagation.
 However, such an open dimension can be further sharded after all higher priority shardings have been propagated.

-In other words, priorities are **NOT** about which dimension sharding is more important than another - it’s the order in which distinct groups of dimension shardings should propagate to the entire program, and how conflicts on intermediate, unannotated tensors should be resolved.
+In other words, priorities are **NOT** about which dimension sharding is more important than another - it's the order in which distinct groups of dimension shardings should propagate to the entire program, and how conflicts on intermediate, unannotated tensors should be resolved.